Get all your news in one place.

 The group was watching King conduct a hearing on a murder, something the lawsuit said forced Goodman to relive a traumatic event, causing the girl to shut down and fall asleep.

-The hearing, as well as King’s admonishment of Goodman for falling asleep, was livestreamed by King on the court’s Youtube channel.
+The hearing, as well as King’s admonishment of Goodman for falling asleep, was livestreamed by King on the court’s YouTube channel.
 The video was eventually removed from the platform.

-At a press conference in August, Till said that her family is facing housing instability, and Goodman had a late night before the field trip.
+At a press conference in August, Till said that her family was facing housing instability, and Goodman had a late night before the field trip.
 The family did not know she would be on such a trip and that Goodman had never been to a courtroom before.

 “I just want Judge King to take accountability for the way that he humiliated my daughter,” Till said at the time.
 “I feel like he owes her a public apology.
 Not only that, he owes her more than just a public apology.”